 Permeable to Air and Steam

 Using nanospinning technology, a variant of electrospinning, The North Face produces very thin polyurethane fibers.
-The polymer solution is accelerated away from an electrode by means of an electric field, so that the smallest fibers attach themselves to the counter electrode like a fleece.
+The polymer solution is accelerated away from an electrode by means of an electric field so that the smallest fibers attach themselves to the counter electrode like a fleece.

-The size of the resulting pores is only in the nanometer range, which makes the membrane permeable to air and water vapour at the same time, but impermeable to liquid water.
-By varying the viscosity, surface tension and charge density of the liquid, the breathability, elasticity and structure of the membrane can be adapted to the intended use.
+The size of the resulting pores is only in the nanometer range, which makes the membrane permeable to air and water vapor at the same time, but impermeable to liquid water.
+By varying the viscosity, surface tension and charge density of the liquid, the breathability, elasticity, and structure of the membrane can be adapted to the intended use.
 For example, the material can be optimized for competitive sweat sports or protection in wet and cold climates.

 Nylon and Polyester Layers from Recycled Raw Materials

 The Futurelight membrane is supported by lamination with nylon and polyester layers that protect against abrasion and can be manufactured from recycled raw materials.
 The water-repellent coating, which helps maintain breathability in the rain, consists of PFC-free hydrocarbons and is incorporated directly into the fiber, allowing it to retain its functionality for up to 80 washes - longer than conventional coatings.